Updated: The Complete Guide to Premiere Pro Proxies and Proxy Workflows

 For QuickTime proxies, this is almost never an issue, because QuickTime supports arbitrary audio channelization.
 For H.264, it’s a different story.
 H.264 and the AAC exporter only support a limited number of channels for export; mono, stereo, 5.1, and 4-channel (for ambisonic audio).

 Premiere Pro needs the number of audio channels to match when attaching proxies.
 There’s no way around it.
-For multichannel audio, it’s better to create a QuickTime ingest preset using ProRes Proxy.
+For multichannel audio, it’s better to create a QuickTime ingest preset using ProRes Proxy or H.264 in a QuickTime wrapper.
 Multichannel audio should just work if you use that kind of preset and leave the audio values to their defaults.

 Making proxies only for clips in the timeline